“By the time she was halfway through the show, she had the audience cheering at the end of each number.” – Richard Weisenhutter, 1968

 Photo provided by Kim Lundgreen.
 Thanks, Kim!

 July 22, 1955: The re-release of The Wizard of Oz was still in theaters.
 Here are a couple of columns about the film.
-Mrs. Walter Ferguson of The Pittsburgh Press comments on the nostalgia the film brings to adults.
-She also notes that “probably hundreds of youngsters in the audience had never heard for Dorothy …” That’s true.
+Mrs. Walter Ferguson of The Pittsburgh Press commented on the nostalgia the film brings to adults.
+She also noted that “probably hundreds of youngsters in the audience had never heard for Dorothy …” That’s true.
 The film wouldn’t make its TV debut until the following year, and the last time it was re-released in theaters was in 1949.
 The annual TV showings began in 1959.

 This theatrical release was promoted as being in “widescreen.”
 MGM reformatted both Oz and Gone With The Wind into “widescreen” by chopping off portions of the top and bottom of the image to make it look as though it were filmed in widescreen.
 It was a bad idea that thankfully didn’t last.